banrovegrie/Nostradamus/README.md

 - It is a coincidence (as shown above)
 - Or it has a hidden correlation

-Consider the stock **EOD** (Wells Fargo Global) and the factor **CO2 emmissions:**
+Consider the stock **EOD** (Wells Fargo Global) and the factor **CO2 emissions:**

 ![Untitled](assets/Untitled%203.png)

 This has a high correlation value of **0.927**.

-On first thought, it seems like Well Fargo Global, a finance company is unrelated to CO2 emmissions.
+On first thought, it seems like Well Fargo Global, a finance company is unrelated to CO2 emissions.

 However, it is likely that there are hidden correlations due to dependencies of carbon emissions on an industry which also determines whether the prices of companies which own/invest in the same.